gypsydave5/gypsydave5.github.io/posts/request-response.md

 ---
-title: Why learn about...
-HTTP: Introduction, Request and Response
+title: "Why learn about...
+HTTP: Introduction, Request and Response"
 description: Intro to HTTP and the request and response messages
 published: false
 date: 2019-07-12 22:52:55